shentufoundation/mainnet/shentu-2.2/upgrades/README.md

 1. Wait until upgrade height `22399700` is reached
 2. Stop the running shentud daemon
-3. Replace the running binary with the v2.13.0 version
+3. Replace the running shentud binary with the v2.14.0 version
-4. Restart the shentud daemon with the new binary
+4. Restart the shentud daemon with the v2.14.0 version

 You can find the release notes and built binaries here: https://github.com/shentufoundation/shentu/releases/tag/v2.14.0